Our weekly status calls were on Thursdays.

 Never again.

-There was a recent discussion on Twitter asking if the pursuit of financial independence makes someone a better or worse employee.
+A recent discussion on Twitter asked if pursuing financial independence makes someone a better or worse employee.
 I’m sure there’s a point near the end of the financial independence journey where employees may begin to check out.
 However, for me, there’s no doubt the pursuit of financial independence has made me a better employee.

-Becoming debt free including the mortgage has removed a huge weight from my shoulders.
+Becoming debt-free, including the mortgage, has removed a huge weight from my shoulders.
 It allows me to lead with little fear.
-I have also gotten better at setting boundaries between work and personal life (less checking email at night).
-This all leads in less stress, which has made me a much better employee to my organization overall.
+I have also improved at setting boundaries between work and personal life (less checking email at night).
+This all leads to less stress, which has made me a much better employee of my organization overall.

 Related Post: Advantages of Working for a Large Organization as a Young Professional

-I still go in to the office and work hard everyday.
+I still go into the office and work hard every day.
 I genuinely try to do what’s best for my organization.
-However, there’s a lot of assurance in the fact that we’ve built the financial backing that would allow me to drop a miserable job situation if I’m ever caught in a similar situation with a difficult customer, bad boss, or reorganization.
-I’m not a quitter but I’ll never again let a job impact my family life and mental health like the one from several years ago.
+However, there’s a lot of assurance that we’ve built the financial backing that would allow me to drop a miserable job situation if I’m ever caught in a similar problem with a difficult customer, lousy boss, or reorganization.
+I’m not a quitter, but I’ll never again let a job impact my family life and mental health like the one from several years ago.

 We are still a long way from financial independence.
-Much of our net worth is tied up in retirement accounts and home equity.
-However, the next several years of our life will be spent investing in real estate or index funds.
-Chasing financial independence is not an all or nothing situation.
-The closer you move along the spectrum the more freedom the chase provides.
+Much of our net worth is tied to retirement accounts and home equity.
+However, the next several years of our lives will be spent investing in real estate or index funds.
+Chasing financial independence is not an all-or-nothing situation.
+The closer you move along the spectrum, the more freedom the chase provides.
 We’re in a much different place today than in 2011 or 2015, even though we now have two small children to support.

 A small part of me wishes I could do 2015 all over again.
-With more experience as a manager and a stronger financial backing there are definitely a few things I’d do differently.
+With more experience as a manager and stronger financial backing, there are a few things I’d do differently.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.